Oahu vs Maui

 Oahu: The Foodie Capital

-- Nightlife: From jazz clubs to high-energy dance floors in the Hyatt Regency area, Oahu stays awake long after the sun goes down.
+For fine dining, Senia or Merriman’s Honolulu offer a sophisticated take on Hawaii Regional Cuisine.
+Nightlife runs from jazz clubs to high-energy dance floors near Waikiki, and Oahu genuinely stays awake long after the sun goes down.

 Maui: Farm-to-Table Excellence